captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

--- Ring Dings with Baloney and Fanta Grape --
+—Ring Dings with Baloney and Fanta Grape—

 ---

 ## POPS:
--- Oswaldo
+—Oswaldo

 ---

 ## OSWALDO:
--- See: the Ring Dings and baloney and Fanta Grape, it turns out, that’s what doctors and People Magazine call “Emotional Eating” on my part --
+—See: the Ring Dings and baloney and Fanta Grape, it turns out, that’s what doctors and People Magazine call “Emotional Eating” on my part—

 ---